 How it all started

-Decades before Jones and Harris conducted their Castro study, and before Lee Ross coined the term “fundamental attribution error,” the psychoanalyst Gustav Ichheiser wrote that a “social blindness” often led people to ascribe other’s actions to their personality traits: “Many things which happened between the two world wars would not have happened if social blindness had not prevented the privileged from understanding the predicament of those who were living in an invisible jail.”6 Despite this, the FAE (and the related correspondence bias) weren’t formally studied until the 1970s.
+Decades before Jones and Harris conducted their Castro study, and before Lee Ross coined the term “fundamental attribution error,” the psychoanalyst Gustav Ichheiser wrote that a “social blindness” often led people to ascribe others' actions to their personality traits: “Many things which happened between the two world wars would not have happened if social blindness had not prevented the privileged from understanding the predicament of those who were living in an invisible jail.”6 Despite this, the fundamental attribution error (and the related correspondence bias) weren’t formally studied until the 1970s.

-Apart from its effects on everyday life, the FAE is important to keep in mind in the context of social science research and how we interpret it.
-In his 1977 article on the FAE, Lee Ross discussed its relevance to social psychology in particular.2
+Apart from its effects on everyday life, the fundamental attribution error is important to keep in mind in the context of social science research and how we interpret it.
+In his 1977 article on the fundamental attribution error, Lee Ross discussed its relevance to social psychology in particular.2

 If you’ve ever taken a psychology class, you’ve probably read about classic social psychology experiments such as the Milgram study (which tested how far people’s obedience of authority could be pushed) and the Asch studies (which were about conformity).
-According to Ross, the reason that many of these experiments have become so famous and influential is because of the FAE.
-Their results, which demonstrated the power of the situation, were memorable only because people—including the social psychologists conducting and reading about these studies—are susceptible to believing that internal factors are stronger than external ones.
-In other words, their impact depended on the FAE.
+According to Ross, the reason that many of these experiments have become so famous and influential is because of the fundamental attribution error.
+Their results, which demonstrated the power of the situation, were memorable only because people—including the social psychologists conducting and reading about these studies—are susceptible to believing that the internal factors of the participants are stronger than external ones in the experimental conditions.
+In other words, their impact depended on the fundamental attribution error.

-Naturally, these traits make people less likely to fall for the FAE, but they also tend to have fewer racist beliefs.
-In one study, researchers measured participants’ racism by having them rate their agreement with various statements (e.g. “Differences between ethnic groups at innate”).
+Naturally, these traits make people less likely to fall for the fundamental attribution error, and they also tend to have fewer racist beliefs.
+In one study, researchers measured participants’ racism by having them rate their agreement with various statements (e.g. “Differences between ethnic groups are innate”).
 They also measured attributional complexity, using statements like “I don’t usually bother to analyze and explain people’s behavior.”
 The results showed that attributional complexity was statistically associated with racism.13

 What it is